 The numbers of active users presented in this Annual Report on Form 10-K are based on internal company data.
 While these numbers are based on what we believe to be reasonable estimates for the applicable period of measurement, there are inherent challenges in measuring usage and user engagement across our large user base around the world.
+Furthermore, our metrics may be impacted by our information quality efforts, which are our overall efforts to reduce malicious activity on the service, inclusive of spam, malicious automation, and fake accounts.
 For example, there are a number of false or spam accounts in existence on our platform.
-We have performed an internal review of a sample of accounts and estimate that false or spam accounts represented less than 5% of our MAUs as of December 31, 2016.
+We have performed an internal review of a sample of accounts and estimate that false or spam accounts represented fewer than 5% of our MAUs as of December 31, 2017.
 In making this determination, we applied significant judgment, so our estimation of false or spam accounts may not accurately represent the actual number of such accounts, and the actual number of false or spam accounts could be higher than we have estimated.
-We are continually seeking to improve our ability to estimate the total number of spam accounts and eliminate them from the calculation of our active users, and in the past have made improvements in our spam detection capabilities that have resulted in the suspension of a large number of accounts.
-Spam accounts that we have identified are not included in the active user numbers presented in this Annual Report on Form 10-K. We treat multiple accounts held by a single person or organization as multiple users for purposes of calculating our active users because we permit people and organizations to have more than one account.
+We are continually seeking to improve our ability to estimate the total number of spam accounts and eliminate them from the calculation of our active users, and have made improvements in our spam detection capabilities that have resulted in the suspension of a large number of spam, malicious automation and fake accounts and intend to continue to make such improvements.
+After we determine an account is spam, malicious automation or fake, we stop counting it in our MAU, DAU or related metrics.
+Additionally, we rely on third-party SMS aggregators and mobile carriers to deliver SMS messages to certain of our users when we send our SMS messages to such accounts.
+If, however, we are notified of material deliverability issues because of, for example, infrastructure issues at the serviceprovider level or governmental restrictions based on content, we do not include the affected users in MAUs.
+We also treat multiple accounts held by a single person or organization as multiple users for purposes of calculating our active users because we permit people and organizations to have more than one account.
 Additionally, some accounts used by organizations are used by many people within the organization.
 As such, the calculations of our active users may not accurately reflect the actual number of people or organizations using our platform.

-Our metrics are also affected by applications that automatically contact our servers for regular updates with no discernible user-initiated action involved, and this activity can cause our system to count the users associated with such applications as active users on the day or days such contact occurs.
-As of December 31, 2016, approximately 8.5% of users used third party applications that may have automatically contacted our servers for regular updates without any discernible additional user-initiated action.
-As such, the calculations of our active users presented in this Annual Report on Form 10-K may be affected as a result of this activity.
+Certain metrics also include users that access Twitter through applications that automatically contact our servers for regular updates with no discernible user -initiated action involved .
+T his activity cause s our system to count MAUs associated with such applications as active users on the day or days such contact occurs.
+As of December 31, 201 7, fewer than 8.5 % of MAUs used third - party applications that may have automatically contacted our servers for regular updates without any discernible additional user-initiated action, which we refer to as third-party auto-polling MAU.